10+ Pregnancy Breakfast Recipes with Protein and Fiber (Dietitian-Approved)

 Here are some ideas for vegan breakfast meal prep to consider as well.
 Many of the same principles will still apply.

-And if you’re trying to work on your relationship with food, or becoming more comfortable adding more and different foods to your plate, try my hunger ebook that delves into the intuitive eating principles and your relationship with food.
+And if you’re trying to work on your relationship with food, or becoming more comfortable adding more and different foods to your plate, try this intuitive eating ebook.
+It has helped hundreds of pregnant women!

 I know you’re probably wondering, what should I eat for breakfast while pregnant?